custom-computing-ic/hydrogen/Readme.md

 This requests a moving average task to be performed.
 The sequence of actions would then be:

-1. client API (on behalf of user program) creates a client to connect to the scheduler
+1. client API (on behalf of user program) creates a client to connect to the executor
-2. client API sends job description and data to the scheduler
+2. client API sends job description and data to the executor.
+3. Executor determines an efficent resource to run the job on using a heuristic.
+4. Executor sends the job description to the scheduler.
-3. scheduler sends job description to the dispatcher
+5. scheduler sends job description to the dispatcher
-4. dispatcher executes job and sends result to scheduler
+6. dispatcher executes job and sends result to scheduler
+7. scheduler sends result to the executor
-5. scheduler sends result to client
+8. executor sends result to the client
-6. client closes scheduler connection
+9. client closes executor connection